 Students concentrate on investigating traffic collisions by identifying and interpreting forensic evidence as well as diagramming and measuring scenes.
 Students also learn how to understand vehicle and pedestrian dynamics (behaviors) normally associated after a collision.

-ADMINISTRATION OF JUSTICE 413 Financial Crimes Investigations

-Advisories: English 28 and 67.
+ADMINISTRATION OF JUSTICE 413 Financial Crimes Investigations 3 UNITS LECTURE 3 HOURS Advisory: English 28 and 67.

 Students concentrate on the criminal and civil investigation techniques in dealing with the highly technical field of financial crimes.
 Students analyze the following crimes: forgery, credit card fraud, financial scams, fake identification fraud, computer fraud, internet crimes and identification fraud (Social Security Number).

 AFRICAN AMERICAN STUDIES (AFRO AM)

-AFRICAN-AMERICAN STUDIES 4 The African-American In the History of the United States I
+AFRICAN-AMERICAN STUDIES 4

+The African-American In the History of the United States I 3 UNITS (UC: CSU) LECTURE 3 HOURS

+Advisory: English 28 and 67.

 Note: Meets the Associate in Arts degree requirements in U.S. History, U.S. Constitution, and California State and Local Government.
 Students analyze historiographical issues in African American history and how black Americans were active agents in creating their own history.
 Emphasis on the African background of African Americans, the institution of slavery, the development of the African American community institutions, and African American participation in and impact on the Civil War and Reconstruction.

-AFRICAN-AMERICAN STUDIES 5

-The African-American In the History of the United States II
+AFRICAN-AMERICAN STUDIES 5 The African-American In the History of the United States II 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67.

 Note: Meets the Associate in Arts degree requirements in U.S. History, U.S. Constitution, and California State and Local Government.
-Transfer Limit UC.
-Maximum credit one course from African Am Studies 5, Chicano Studies 8, and History 12 or 13.

 Students analyze historiographical issues in African American history and how black Americans were active agents in creating their own history.
 Emphasis on ideas of black social thought, political protest and efforts to create social change from Reconstruction to the present.

-AFRICAN-AMERICAN STUDIES 7 African-Americans and the Political System
+AFRICAN-AMERICAN STUDIES 7 Black Americans and the Political System 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67.

 Students analyze the relationship of minority groups to American Politics with emphasis on African Americans in the political system.

-AFRICAN-AMERICAN STUDIES 20

-African-American Literature I
+AFRICAN-AMERICAN STUDIES 20 African-American Literature I 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 and 67.